 English Evaluation Test

 Registration at MIT is usually held during the first week of September (following the Labor Day holiday).
 Registration is handled electronically and no pre-registration is required for incoming students.
 Prior to registration day, you should arrange to meet with your faculty advisor on Registration Day to discuss your course selections for the semester.
+For more information please please go to the website for the MIT Registrar's Office.

 There are a number of forms that students will need to complete upon arrival to MIT.
 The forms can be found here